The French press method is one of the most popular methods for preparing coffee. It is simple and doesn't require power.

 1. Stone Street Colombian Supremo

-Stone Street’s Colombian Supremo coffee beans make an ideal partner for your French press, as they offer sweet notes of cocoa, berries, and caramel to offset the high acidity level.
+Stone Street's Colombian Supremo coffee beans are an ideal partner for your French press.
+Their sweet notes of cocoa, berries, and caramel offset the high acidity level.

 Although this blend is a light roast, it's surprisingly bold-tasting with subtle bitterness.

-The perfect robustness of this coffee bean is best appreciated when prepared with a French press, and it’s an excellent option for all-day coffee drinking since it has a clean and smooth taste.
+The robustness of this coffee bean is best appreciated when prepared with a French press, making it an excellent option for all-day coffee drinking, as it has a clean and smooth taste.

 2. Intelligentsia Coffee Frequency Blend